moonbrooke/dotfiles/README.md

 # dotfiles

 dotfiles for my Arch Linux setup.
 Hyprland and BSPWM configs in this dotfiles are experimental.
 I use the i3 setup.
-It's simple setup with [Catppuccin](https://github.com/catppuccin/catppuccin).
+It's simple setup with [Catppuccin](https://github.com/catppuccin/catppuccin) colors.

 ### Setup